ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 	.catch( /* ... */ );
 ```

-You can take inspiration from the default configuration of this feature which you can find in: [https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-media-embed/src/mediaembedediting.ts](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-media-embed/src/mediaembedediting.ts)
+You can take inspiration from the default configuration of this feature.
+You can find it in [https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-media-embed/src/mediaembedediting.ts](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-media-embed/src/mediaembedediting.ts)

 ## Using external services for preview

-To get around the limitations of showing media embed previews, you can use services like [Iframely](https://iframely.com/) - this will allow having a rich preview of the content inside CKEditor 5.
-By inserting an Iframely-hosted `<iframe>`, you are able to preview the content from hundreds of media providers.
+To get around the limitations of showing media embed previews, you can use services like [Iframely](https://iframely.com/).
+This will allow a rich preview of the content inside CKEditor&nbsp;5.
+By inserting an Iframely-hosted `<iframe>`, you can preview the content from hundreds of media providers.

-Follow the [Iframely integration with CKEditor 5](https://iframely.com/docs/ckeditor) page for a detailed explanation.
+Follow the [Iframely integration with CKEditor&nbsp;5](https://iframely.com/docs/ckeditor) page for a detailed explanation.
 You can also check the final result in the demo below.
-(Keep in mind that if you are using ad-blocking software, it might also block the previews inside the editor.)
+If you are using ad-blocking software, it might also block the previews inside the editor.

 {@snippet features/media-embed-preview}